 All monetizing creators on YouTube, regardless of their location in the world, are required to provide tax info.
 Please submit your tax info as soon as possible.
-If your tax info isn’t provided by May 31, 2021, Google may be required to deduct up to 24% of your total earnings worldwide.
+If tax info isn’t provided, Google may be required to deduct up to 24% of your total earnings worldwide.

 You can follow the instructions below to submit your U.S. tax info to Google.
 Note that you may be asked to re-submit tax info every three years, and that only Latin characters may be used when submitting tax forms (due to requirements by the IRS); learn more here